Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 Portable Shoe Scraper

 Here’s a quick and simple shoe scraper that’s portable but won’t slide around when you use it.
-Screw a large, stiff-bristle scrub brush to a piece of plywood about 12 in. wide x 16 in. long.
+Screw a large, stiff-bristle scrub brush to a piece of plywood about 12-inches wide x 16-inches. long.
 Your weight on the plywood base keeps it stationary while you scrape each shoe on the scrub brush.
 You can wash the scraper with a hose, and store it out of sight when not using it.

 Space-Maker Garage Rack